 1. Plan Meals Ahead of Time

 First, it’s important to understand that overall health and well-being comes from a balanced combination of lifestyle factors rather than just one facet.
 This means that in order to improve one aspect of your health you need to focus on the bigger picture—your overall health profile.
 Maintaining a healthy weight, eating nutrient-dense foods and exercising regularly are all important aspects to keeping your body healthy and able to fight off infection.
 Staying on top of all of that can seem daunting, but luckily there’s one habit that can help accomplish all three of those tasks: planning your meals ahead of time.
 Often called meal prepping, planning meals in advance not only forces you to pay attention to what nutrients you’re eating every day, but also gives you time to accomplish other activities during the week that you might not have had time for otherwise.
 Both of these benefits allow you to work smarter toward your goals, whether they are fitness-focused, weight-loss-focused, or something entirely unrelated!
 Starting the process of meal prepping can be overwhelming, so it’s important to take it one step at a time.
 If you’re focused on tracking the nutrients within the meals you plan, it is beneficial to utilize a comprehensive weight loss program, such as WW, that helps you keep track of what you’re putting in your body.
 The implementation of such an app can help you find meals to cook, as well as show you which nutrients you are consuming enough of and which you might be lacking.
+For some people, who have exhausted all other weight loss plans, there are other options available, such as weight loss gastric sleeve surgery.

 2. Keep an Agenda or Calendar